Learn how eBay evaluates performance, protects its sellers, and helps you handle sticky selling situations.

 - 5 stars for shipping and handling time if you specify a handling time of 1 business day, upload tracking information within 1 business day of receiving cleared payment, and your item is delivered within 4 days of receiving payment.

-- 5 stars for communication if you specify a handling time of 1 business day and upload tracking within one business day; or, there are no buyer- or seller-initiated communications in eBay Messages, and no pending eBay Money Back Guarantee or PayPal Buyer Protection cases; or, there are no requests for contact information between you and the buyer.
+- 5 stars for communication if you specify a handling time of 1 business day and upload tracking within one business day; or, there are no buyer- or seller-initiated communications in eBay Messages, and no pending eBay Money Back Guarantee; or, there are no requests for contact information between you and the buyer.

 Learn more about how detailed seller ratings are calculated and how you can keep them high.